racket/rhombus/enforestation/0000-enforestation.md

 The Rhombus expander's primary API consists of three Racket structure types and one macro:

- * A `lexicon` structure with one field:
+ * A `name-root` structure with one field:

       - `proc`: a transformer procedure, which takes a syntactic list of tokens and returns two values: a new head identifier or operator token, and a new tail syntactic list of tokens.

-   A `prop:lexicon` structure type property is also provided, and `lexicon?` refers to implementations of `prop:lexicon`.
-The property value must be a function that takes a structure implementing the property and returns a `lexicon` instance.
-The `lexicon` structure implements `prop:lexicon` with a function that results the structure instance itself.
+   A `prop:name-root` structure type property is also provided, and `name-root?` refers to implementations of `prop:name-root`.
+The property value must be a function that takes a structure implementing the property and returns a `name-root` instance.
+The `name-root` structure implements `prop:name-root` with a function that results the structure instance itself.

  * An `operator` structure type with `infix-operator` and